TrainerRoad Review: The Best Performance-Focused Cycling App?

 TrainerRoad Ramp Test Results

 Once I finished the test, I proceeded to the Plan Builder.
-This is where TrainerRoad stands out from the rest of the most popular indoor cycling apps.
-It guides you through every important area, such as your training load and volume, experience, and the type of event you train for.
+This is where TrainerRoad stands out from the other most popular indoor cycling apps.
+It guides you through key areas, including your training load and volume, experience, and the type of event you train for.

 My training calendar in TrainerRoad app